-4. External applicants subject to meeting the admissions criteria for their chosen programme of study where places are still available on that programme (up to a limit of 20)
+4. External applicants subject to meeting the admissions criteria for their chosen programme of study where places are still available on that programme (up to a limit which does not exceed 120 for all students in that year group).

 In the event of oversubscription places will be allocated to those applicants meeting the basic qualification who live closest to the school and for whom places on their chosen courses are available.
 Each applicant must select their courses of study at the time of the application; these cannot be changed before the application is determined.